samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 #### Magic Item Tracker

 You can use the Magic Item Tracker sheet to track how many magic items the characters have acquired.
-Each time the characters get a magic item, put a check mark in one of the empty circles corresponding to the item’s rarity and the current level range of the characters.
+Each time the characters get a magic item, put a check mark in one of the empty circles corresponding to the item's rarity and the current level range of the characters.
 If the characters gain a magic item of a rarity that has no unchecked circles at the current level range, check off an empty circle from a lower tier.
 If all lower level ranges also have no circles left, check off an empty circle from a higher level range.

 #### Random Magic Item Rarity

 When you decide that a treasure contains magic items, there are two ways to determine the rarity of those items.
-You can choose an appropriate rarity based on the items you’ve given out already (using the Magic Item Tracker sheet to keep track), or you can roll on the Magic Item Rarities table.
+You can choose an appropriate rarity based on the items you've given out already (using the Magic Item Tracker sheet to keep track), or you can roll on the Magic Item Rarities table.

 To use the table, find the level of the characters in the top row.
 Roll 1d100, and read down that column to find your roll.
 Then read across to the right column to find the rarity of the item.